Nov 29, 2024

 Crochet Materials

-- The black, cream, and white yarn used was thrifted from Value Village.
-It was my favorite kind: mystery skeins with no labels.π I also mixed in scraps from other past projects.
-Most of it was fine or light weight worked with 3β4 mm hooks.
+- I used black, gray, silver, cream, and white yarn thrifted from Value Village.
+My favorite kind: cheap mystery skeins with no labels. π I also mixed in some scraps from other past projects.
+Most of it was fine or light weight yarn worked with 3β4 mm hooks.

-- The buttons at the center of the crochet designs were random finds from a Dollarama black-and-white theme button bag.
-It was perfect because the idea was for each of them to be unique (so no repetitions!).
+- The buttons at the center of the designs were from a Dollarama black-and-white theme button bag.

 Medium Flower